aciccarello/ciccarello.me/README.md

 # Page Properties

 - excludeFromSitemap: Don't show in sitemap.xml and mark as `noindex` to robots
+- excludeFromMainFeed: Appears in all feeds except the main feed.
+Used for less important activities like replies and likes.
 - eleventyExcludeFromCollections: same as excludeFromSitemap plus don't show in feeds.
-If set to "draft", page will show a warning.
+  - If set to "draft", page will show a warning.
+  - If set to "deleted", page will show a warning and include a 410 http-equiv meta tag